The Pride of the Force

-The Pride of the Force is a 1933 British comedy film directed by Norman Lee and starring Leslie Fuller, Patrick Aherne, Faith Bennett and Hal Gordon.
+The Pride of the Force is a 1933 British comedy film directed and co-written by Norman Lee and starring Leslie Fuller, Patrick Aherne, Faith Bennett and Hal Gordon.
 The plot concerns a farmworker who inadvertently becomes the pride of the Metropolitan Police force.

 Produced by British International Pictures as part of a series of vehicles for the music hall star Leslie Fuller, it was shot at the company's Elstree Studios.
 The film's sets were designed by the art director John Mead.
 It was trade shown in August 1933 but didn't go on full release until March 1934.